motters/executor/readme.md

 ### Commands File

-Using shell scripts is highly discouraged when using executor are it removed the benifits of the white listing approach.
+Using shell scripts is highly discouraged when using executor are it removed the benefits of the white listing approach.
 Commands that are required are built up within the command file.

 Commands are far more high level than shell scripts as they include addition help such as: